Library of American Landscape History

 David C. Streatfield’s introduction chronicles Eckbo’s life to 1950, from his lonely childhood through his rebellious years at Harvard and well into his distinguished early career as a landscape designer, prolific author, and committed social activist, interpreting Eckbo’s densely written text as a reflection of this history.

 “David Streatfield has contributed both new knowledge and insightful analysis to our appreciation of the 1950 modernist manifesto through which Garrett Eckbo sought to persuade American landscape architects, their clients, and the broader public that a new era—radically transformed by science, technology, and the promise of social change—demanded more than formulaic historic styles and soothing scenery in its designed landscapes.
-The revolutionary temper and optimism of this classic work seem more than ever timely and inspiring.”—Catherine Howett, University of Georgia, Emerita
+The revolutionary temper and optimism of this classic work seem more than ever timely and inspiring.”

-DAVID C. STREATFIELD, Ph.D., a professor emeritus of landscape architecture at the University of Washington.
-He is also the author of California Gardens: Creating a New Eden (Abbeville Press, 1994) and numerous essays in books.
-He is currently working on a biography of landscape architect Lockwood de Forest, Jr.
+David C. Streatfield, professor emeritus of landscape architecture at the University of Washington, is author of California Gardens: Creating a New Eden and numerous essays.